H.

 This page is mainly about showcasing the featured exhibitions and recent events, as well as some background information of the gallery itself, membership and newsletter subscription.

-Featured exhibitions cards with an emphasize on photography for providing a sense of immersive of each exhibition.
+Featured exhibitions cards with an emphasize on photography for providing a sense of immersiveness of exhibitions.

 Card slider in place of the grid layout for the exhibition cards on smaller screens.